Consideration for nature’s call, as a female.

 I still remember the first time I pooped in the woods.
 I was traveling alone in India, hiking towards a waterfall when it hit me.
 There was absolutely no time to delay!
 Nature was calling.
 There was nothing I could do to stop it.

 I found a nearby, secluded space, squatted down and let it go.
 Ohhhh, the shame of that first and unexpected experience!
 But at the same moment I was blushing and felt as hot as fire, I looked forward and saw a wonderful mountain.
-The stillness of nature reassured me that everything was ok; that since the beginning of time woman and men have been doing natural things in nature.
+The stillness of nature reassured me that everything was ok; that since the beginning of time people have been doing natural things in nature.
 I felt as if the mountain was saying to me, “Hello there, love.
 It has been awhile.”
 I thought, “Wow!
 All these years I have been missing out on bathrooms with wonderful views!”

 Since that day I have used nature’s restrooms many times.
 Some times as equally unexpected as the first time, and others well planned.
 During the years I have developed a system to not only make peace with my need to relieve myself anywhere I go, but to handle the event with efficiency and ease.
 This is how I do it.